sithmel/Do-androids-dream-of-electric-duck/README.md

   run(item)
 }
 ```
+Note: ES2015 provides a way to abstract away the concept of sequence.
+It's called "iterable".
+It allows to iterate over a sequence of numbers:
+---

 But also works with arrays, strings:
 ```js
 for (const item of [0, 10, 13, 5, 4]) {